 History of the Firm

-Ray McGuire, a former law professor, joined the Firm in 1981, bringing with him a wealth of experience in complex employment litigation and high profile labor-management relations, while Ken Margolis, already a seasoned labor and employment lawyer, joined the Firm shortly thereafter in 1985.
-In time, KM&M, bursting its seams, moved into larger offices in Midtown Manhattan.
-But the philosophy Jerry developed in the early days has remained the Firm's hallmark: passionate, personal commitment to our clients.
+Ray McGuire joined the Firm in 1981, bringing with him a wealth of experience in complex employment litigation and high-profile labor-management relations.
+Ken Margolis, already a seasoned labor and employment lawyer, joined the Firm in 1985.
+By 1987 KM&M had outgrown its original Upper East Side townhouse offices, and moved to larger offices in Midtown Manhattan.
+In November 2017, KM&M expanded its range of workplace-related legal services by adding the renowned Immigration Practice Group headed by Donald Wolfson.
+While much has changed, the philosophy Jerry developed in the early days has remained the Firm's hallmark: quality work and a passionate, personal commitment to our clients.